Review | Darksiders Genesis

 Some challenges will tease your brain, but in general they are easy.
 I loved doing some, but the experience was degraded with technical issues.

 Each level contains more or less different enemies.
-They do repeat themselves, but since there is only 16, they did at least good job to insert some variety.
-I’m not saying it’s enough, but at least they didn’t add much of the same types just in different colours.
+They do repeat themselves, but since there are only 16, they at least did a good job to insert some variety.
+I’m not saying it’s enough, but at least they didn’t add too much of the same types just in different colours.

 Each monster can drop a creature gem.
 You want those.
 They can be equipped on your character development tree (both Strife and War share one) to strengthen your power level and stats.
 The more gems of some type you have, the higher level and abilities you will gain from them.
 So, you got the point, killing demons and collecting gems is what you need to aim for.
 Some boss gems are special and they will add more forms of attack, like when you are dodging, one gem can leave the lava trail behind.
 This is the highlight of the game, alongside with the action segment.
 Mini RPG system, if you prefer it that way.
 Maybe it’s not the complicated and the best one, but it’s certainly evolving and fun to use.

 The horses are so cool.
-And there is a double jump mechanics from the start.
+And there is a double jump mechanic from the start.
 Love, love and love that.

 The important part is also how to solve the riddles.
-Each character have 3 types of special gear that you will shift to reach your goal.
-Throwing the “shuriken” with War can transfer the flames and lit them torches, Strife can open portals on marked objects, he can control the ball to reach some distant switches, stuff like that.
+Each character has 3 types of special gear that you will shift to reach your goal.
+Throwing the “shuriken” with War can transfer the flames and light the torches, Strife can open portals on marked objects, he can control the ball to reach some distant switches, stuff like that.
 Nice addition, I always love to think how to solve something.
-Too bad it’s quite basic and easy, nothing we didn’t already saw in games.
+Too bad it’s quite basic and easy, nothing we haven't already seen in games.